-The Psychological Therapies, Annual report on the use of IAPT services 2019-20 publication provides information on the Improving Access to Psychological Therapies (IAPT) programme.
+The Psychological Therapies: Annual Report on the use of IAPT services, England 2020-21 publication provides information on the Improving Access to Psychological Therapies (IAPT) programme1.
 This programme is run by the NHS in England and offers NICE-approved therapies for treating people with depression and anxiety.

 Information that can be found in the report and interactive dashboard includes:

 - the average number of sessions per referral

 - waiting times for entering and finishing treatment

 - trend data for key activity and outcomes